MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-advanced-threat-protection.md

 ## Manage access for all users in Azure Active Directory
 If you remove access for all users to the Windows ATP Service application (by clicking Manage access), you will not see the application in the list of applications in your directory in the [Azure Management Portal](https://manage.windowsazure.com/).

-Gain access to the application in the Azure Management Portal again:
+Log in to the application in the Azure Management Portal again:

 1. Sign in to the [Windows Defender ATP portal](https://seville.windows.com/) with the user account you want to give access to.

-2. Confirm you have signed in with the correct details, and click **Accept**.
+2. Confirm that you have signed in with the correct details, and click **Accept**.

 3. Go to the [Azure Management Portal](https://manage.windowsazure.com/) and navigate to your directory.
 You will see the **Windows ATP Service** application in the **Applications** section again.

-## Ensure the telemetry and diagnostics service is enabled
+## Ensure that the telemetry and diagnostics service is enabled

 If the endpoints aren’t reporting correctly, you might need to check that the Windows 10 TAP telemetry and diagnostics service is enabled on the endpoint.